eldoriarpg/EMMI/README.md

 # EMMI - Eldoria Message Markup Interpreter
-EMMI is a easy way to generate complex JSON strings with a easy marker system.
+EMMI is a easy way to generate complex JSON strings for the Minecraft chat with a easy marker system.
 It even supports Placeholder if u want.

 ## Overview
 * [Why should I use EMMI?](https://github.com/eldoriarpg/EMMI/tree/master#why-should-i-use-emmi)